MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-cell-appearance.md

 - `DetailColor` &ndash; the color of the detail text
 - `ImageSource` &ndash; the image to display next to the text

-Note that when targeting Windows Phone 8.1, `ImageCell` will not scale images by default.
-Also, note that Windows Phone 8.1 is the only platform on which detail text is presented in the same color and font as primary text by default.
-Windows Phone 8.0 renders `ImageCell` as seen below:

 ![](customizing-cell-appearance-images/image-cell-default.png "Default ImageCell Example")

 ![](customizing-cell-appearance-images/image-cell-custom.png "Customized ImageCell Example")